Interfaces Reference

 • g (ParOptVec) – Gradient of the objective function at x

-• A (ParOptVec) – Gradients of the constraints evaluated at x
+• A (ParOptVec) – Gradients of the constraints evaluated at x.
+For vector-valued constraints, each element of the constraint array occupies its own row in the constraint Jacobian

 Returns: